A voice keyboard that keeps your voice on your phone.

 This is not a feature you enable.
 It is the architecture.

-Yaps also supports text-to-speech, voice notes, a studio editor, and voice commands — all processed locally.
-With cross-platform support on macOS today and Windows and Android in development, the privacy-first architecture extends across every device.
+Yaps also supports text-to-speech, voice notes, a studio editor, and voice commands - all processed locally.
+With native apps on macOS, Windows, and Android today, the privacy-first architecture extends across every device.

 If you have been comparing Wispr Flow and SuperWhisper and privacy is a hard requirement, it is worth reading about what makes a genuine SuperWhisper alternative and how Yaps compares to Wispr Flow directly.